 Emojis are relatively new to subject lines, there are very few who use them and we don’t really know yet how effective they are.

 Certainly emojis, just like symbols, are great at grabbing attention, as they represent something unusual, a visual element where we are used to only text.

 As of early 2017, there is no proof that spam filters are triggered by emojis, which is certainly good news.
 It may be surprising, but at this point, all experts agree that they are not an instant trigger, so you can at least use them without the risk of ending up in the spam folder.

 Surprisingly well.
 According to studies by Experian, emails with emojis in the subject line get a 45% higher open rate than those not using them.
 56% of brands who have tried using them report increasing open rates.

 This leads to the conclusion that it is a useful tool and a really effective one, but

 you should always consider your target audience first.
-For example if you run a B2B newsletter and send out news, analysis and case studies to an audience that consists of professionals and industry experts, they may not be that receptive about the funny little images in the subject line.
+For example, if you run a B2B newsletter and send out news, analysis, and case studies to an audience that consists of professionals and industry experts, they may not be that receptive to the funny little images in the subject line.

 It may be helpful to know that these are the most common emojis used in subject lines according to MailChimp:

 Above I tried to give you an insight into how direct response copywriters work.